NorwegianVeterinaryInstitute/BioinfTraining/saga.md

 tar -xzvf archive_name.tar.gz
 ```

+To do:

+1) Move your $HOME folder from Abel to Saga

+2)

 - [ ] Delete the file/folder in Abel.
 Be carrefull !

-## parsyncfp : Not too many files but a lot of data.
-Divides in several tasks.
+## Moving not too many files but a lot of data.
+Divides in several tasks `parsyncfp`:
 Available on Abel.

 - [ ] not tested